 In addition, there are biomass boiler grants that you can make use of in order to further increase your savings.

 Biomass Boiler Costs

-The cost of a biomass pellet stove, including installation costs, will be around £4,300.
+A biomass boiler costs around £4,300, including installation costs.
 A new log stove usually costs less than half this price, including installation and a new flue or chimney lining.
 An automatically fed pellet boiler for an average-sized home usually costs between £9,000 and £20,000, including installation, flue, fuel store and taxes, while manually fed log boiler systems can be slightly cheaper.

 Fuel (pellet) costs depend on the method of delivery, the distance from the supplier and the quantities you are buying.
 Of course, the cheapest way to go is buying in bulk: that way you can keep the cost down to around £230 per tonne in most of the UK, but you will naturally need a large storing space.
 Choosing a local supplier close to you will keep delivery costs and carbon emissions to a minimum.